The Chocolate Watchband: 1966–67: Loomis–Aguilar line-up

 Frontman Aguilar began writing material for the band, including originals like "Right By My Side", "Gone & Passes By", "Don't Need Your Lovin' Anymore", "No Way Out" and "Sitting There Standing."
 The band's second single was the more restrained track "Misty Lane", released with a sweet orchestrated ballad, "She Weaves a Tender Trap", as its B-side.
 During this period the band were featured in two Sam Katzman films: Riot on Sunset Strip and The Love-Ins.
 The latter film inspired the group's next single; "Are You Gonna Be There At The Love-In", which was written and recorded in one day.
 The single was released with the B-side "No Way Out", an instrumental spawned from a studio warm-up with spontaneous Aguilar vocals that Cobb later took credit for.
-With Loomis gone, the band slowly drifted apart.
 In late 1967, shortly after the release of their first album, No Way Out (1967) Aguilar left for university studies in science while the other members searched for ways to continue playing music.